jaredmdunn/wherever-we-go/01_introduction/03_core-mechanics.md

 ### Value Rolls
 A **Value Roll** is used when what matters is the *number* that comes up on the dice, rather than the degree of success.
 Value Rolls are often used to discover new details about the world, determine a quantity, or generate a random outcome.

-When you make a Value Roll, you roll the required dice and use the result directly—sometimes by comparing it to a target number, sometimes by looking it up on a table, or sometimes by using the exact value as-is.
+When you make a Value Roll, you roll the required dice and use the result directly-sometimes by comparing it to a target number, sometimes by looking it up on a table, or sometimes by using the exact value as-is.

 Common uses include:
 - Determining how many of something appear, are lost, or are found.